ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-elapsed-time-hld.md

 ## Overview

 The elapsed time table column will provide a way to visualize numeric data that represents a timespan.
+A 'timespan' is simply a numeric value representing a total number of seconds (i.e. a value of 5 means '5 seconds').

 ### Background